ipsingh06/seedsync/README.md

 ### First Time Setup

-You need to configure SeedSync to connect to the remove server.
+You need to configure SeedSync to connect to the remote server.
 SeedSync requires that you have Key-Based SSH login access to the remote server.
-Password-based access is not supported for security reasons.
+**For security reasons, password-based access is not supported.**
 You can setup Key-Based SSH access by following this [simple tutorial](http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id).

 Note: make sure the access is setup for the user under which SeedSync is running.